liuzey/CheckGPT-v2/README.md

 ## Description

 The official repository of "On the Detectability of ChatGPT Content: Benchmarking, Methodology, and Evaluation through the Lens of Academic Writing".
+You can find another version of our artifact at [Zenodo](https://zenodo.org/records/11215222).
+An early version of this project can be found [here](https://github.com/liuzey/CheckGPT).

 ## Table of Contents